-In 1967 the home redefined its mission, beginning to evaluate, train, and house retarded children.
+In 1967 the home redefined its mission, beginning to evaluate, train, and house children with developmental disabilities.
 It admitted children in the 30-50 IQ range, for a 14-to-18-month stay, to prepare them to enter other programs.
-In addition, Rose-Mary taught parents how to manage a retarded child.
+In addition, Rose-Mary taught parents how to manage a developmentally disabled child.
 With 40 residents, the Rose-Mary Center was funded by Catholic Charities and UNITED WAY SERVICES in 1993.

 See also CHILD CARE.